Unit test system components in Skybrush Live

 - Perform the first flight test

 Try to fly with a single drone.
-Get ready with your remote controller.
-Put your drone in a conveninent flight mode you are already familiar with and that allows takeoff from the GCS, and press the Takeoff button in Skybrush Live.
-Fly with caution, get familiar with the different information panels of Skybrush Live during flight.
+Put your drone to the middle of your flight arena and press the Takeoff button in Skybrush Live.
+Move your cursor a bit away on the map (still within your flight arena), press the right mouse button and select Fly here.
 Try the "Return to home" and "Land" buttons as well during flight.
 Try "Halt" only if you don’t mind that your drone will fall down from the sky immediately (use a net or be at very low altitude above ground to avoid crashes if you ever try this mid air).

 - Thoroughly check your entire swarm